Nathanwoodburn/bifroest/README.md

 #### Kubernetes environments

 Be directly inside a dedicated Pod inside your Kubernetes cluster and have access to all of its resources without extra port forwarding.

+#### Remote environments

+Connect users to remote SSH servers, allowing Bifröst to act as a secure proxy or jump host to other systems in your infrastructure.

 #### Remember me